Bayesian Safety Validation for Failure Probability Estimation of Black-Box Systems: Experiments and Results

 \subsection{Real-World Case Study Results}

 After empirically validating the BSV algorithm on the example problems with access to the ground truth, we now report the performance on a real-world example: a runway detection system. \Cref{fig:rwd_surrogate} shows the final surrogate after running BSV for $T=333$ iterations (resulting in $999$ sampled points).
 The algorithm focused the search budget on the highly likely regions of the design space and found several disjoint failure modes.
 We can efficiently determine the most-likely failure, which is indicated in \cref{fig:rwd_surrogate}, and found $571$ failures out of $999$ evaluations, shown in \cref{tab:results_rwd} as the failure rate $R_\text{fail} = 57.2 \%$.
 The primary goal, estimating failure probability, is shown to quickly converge in \cref{fig:rwd_p_estimates} after just over $400$ system evaluations.
-The final estimated failure probability was $\hat{P}_\text{fail} = \num{5.8e-3}$.
+The final estimated failure probability was $\hat{p}_\text{fail} = \num{5.8e-3}$.
 If we instead used Monte Carlo sampling of $p$, we would expect to find only about $6$ failures in the $999$ system evaluations.

 One way to characterize the spread of failures is to plot the log-likelihood of the observed failures under the operational model.
 Shown in \cref{fig:ll_distribution}, the right skewed peak of the distribution indicates that the failures that were found have high likelihood and thus are more useful failures to fix first before system deployment.
-Five different iterations of the BSV algorithm and acquisition functions for the RWD system are illustrated in \cref{fig:bsv_rwd} and \cref{tab:results_rwd} reports the safety validation metrics, noting that $\hat{\Delta}_\text{fail}$ and $C_\text{output}$ are not reported since we do not have access to the true failure boundaries of the system.
+Five different iterations of the BSV algorithm and acquisition functions for the RWD system are illustrated in \cref{fig:bsv_rwd}.
+Red indicates failures predicted by the probabilistic surrogate model and lighter colors indicate maximums for the acquisition functions.
+The red and green squares overlaid on the surrogate are the true system evaluations and the red circles in the acquisition functions show the next selected point.
+Notice the low uncertainty in the concentration of points around the likely glide slope region (the operational models for glide slope and distance to runway are shown as subplots).
+The likelihood decay in the boundary refinement acquisition is illustrated as the spread of the likelihood influence as it dissipates over time.
+Finally, the refined failure region using $N=\num{999}$ samples represents the predicted distribution of failures. \Cref{tab:results_rwd} reports the safety validation metrics, noting that $\hat{\Delta}_\text{fail}$ and $C_\text{output}$ are not reported since we do not have access to the true failure boundaries of the system.

 Results show that we can characterize failure regions, generate a set of likely failures, compute the most-likely failure, and use the surrogate model to estimate the probability of failure of the runway detector in a small number of samples; only use $999$ samples in our experiments.
 Post-analysis could even further characterize the failure boundary by focusing on the likely region centered around the glide slope angle of $3$ degrees.
 We demonstrate the BSV algorithm on a two-dimension case but this work could be scaled to higher-dimensional problems that incorporate additional environmental parameter models such as roll angle, time-of-day, weather, and across different airport runways. \citet{binois2022survey} provide a survey on methods, challenges, and guidelines when modeling high-dimensional problems using Gaussian processes for Bayesian optimization.